-A cleaning solvent such as Acetone, Toluene or Alcohol and a propane torch
+- A cleaning solvent such as Acetone, Toluene or Alcohol

 Proper surface preparation of your polymer is critical when using adhesives.

-Then following the instructions from the adhesive manufacturer apply the glue evenly to the surface in a back and forth motion, generally hold back from spreading the adhesive all the way to the edge to avoid making a mess.
+- Then, following the instructions from the adhesive manufacturer, apply the glue evenly to the surface in a back and forth motion.
+Generally, it is recommended to not spread the adhesive all the way to the edge to avoid making a mess.

 - Apply the pieces to be bonded together, making sure they are positioned correctly, then lightly clamp in place.
 Ideally wipe off any excess adhesive that may have squeezed out before it cures.